If you’re looking to start a career instead of taking just another job, consider a manufacturing career.

 5. Manufacturing jobs offer several avenues for growth and development.

-While the majority of manufacturing jobs may start out as entry-level production roles, there are other opportunities available within the industry.
+While a career in manufacturing may start out as an entry-level production role, there are other opportunities available within the industry.
 Remember, many companies prefer to promote from within.
-Once you have your foot in the door, you can potentially grow into leadership or management position, in a wide variety of departments.
+Once you have your foot in the door, you can potentially grow into leadership or management positions, in a wide variety of departments.
 Show interest in the business and work hard, and you’ll pave the way for opportunities in no time.

-If you decide to pursue a manufacturing career, or want to find out what manufacturing companies are hiring in your area, consider partnering with TERRA.
+If you decide to pursue a career in manufacturing, or want to find out what manufacturing companies are hiring in your area, consider partnering with TERRA.

 How TERRA Can Help You Start a Manufacturing Career